jw120/mal/jw-c/README.md

 - mal atoms all on heap? collections with malloc?
 - do we free strings? on read?
 - do we ever garbage collect?

+Comments for extern functions in .h, static functions in .c